paulh002/VFO-ESP32-Si5351/README.md

 - source code includes a visual studio project file
 - TX GUI with power and SWR measurement
 - GUI supported AD8307 calibration
+- Bfo adjustment, A button select bfo adjustment and use the optical encoder to change frequency.

 Notes
 - The si5351 library is customized for esp32 support and can be found in the library directory